 - .png, .jpeg, or .gif: Use this format to send static and animated images.

-How to write an email with an attachment
+How to write & send an email with an attachment

 The steps to writing an email and attaching files are similar across email clients with slight variations.
 We will discuss the steps to write and send emails with attachments in Gmail and Outlook to give you an overview.